Azure/azure-sdk-for-java/sdk/monitor/azure-monitor-query/README.md

 #### Query multiple workspaces

-To run the same query against multiple Log Analytics workspaces, use the `LogsQueryOptions.setAdditionalWorkspaces` method.
+To run the same query against multiple Log Analytics workspaces, use the `LogsQueryOptions.setAdditionalWorkspaces` method:

-When multiple workspaces are included in the query, the logs in the result table aren't grouped according to the workspace from which it was retrieved.
+When multiple workspaces are included in the query, the logs in the result table are not grouped according to the workspace from which it was retrieved.
 To identify the workspace of a row in the result table, you can inspect the "TenantId" column in the result table.
-If this column isn't in the table, then you may have to update your query string to include this column.
+If this column is not in the table, then you may have to update your query string to include this column.

 ```java readme-sample-logsquerymultipleworkspaces